 The Grand Inheritance is a 1790 Southern Mansion built by Major David Wilson, a North Carolina Hero of the American Revolution.
-Wilson was a key figure in the formation of the State of Tennessee, formerly North Carolina’s Western Territory.
+Wilson was a key figure in the formation of the State of Tennessee in 1796 when Tennessee became a state that was formerly North Carolina’s Western Territory.
+He also was a founding member of Sumner County, and the city of Gallatin.
 In addition to his service in the American Revolution...

 The Scott’s built a 3,200 sq. ft. ballroom on the property for weddings, business meetings, music events, etc. There is also a large banquet room inside the mansion for group meetings, rehearsal and private dinners, etc.